jaichandra/vscode-code-review-for-git/README.md

 # code-review-for-git README

-"code-review-for-git" is a VSCode extension for doing code reviews.
-The extension let you navigate from the current active file and line number in VSCode to its respective location on a configured pull request in browser.
+`code-review-for-git` is a VS Code extension for doing code reviews.
+The extension let you navigate from the current active file and line number in VS Code to its respective location on a configured pull request in browser.

 This is currently supported for BitBucket Server ONLY.
 Other git service providers will be added.